-Verbal and Quantitative sections are scored on a scale of 0 to 60, with scores below 6 or above 51 extremely rare.
+Verbal and Quantitative sections are scored on a scale of 6 to 51, in one-point increments.
 The Total GMAT score ranges from 200 to 800 and is based on your performance in these two sections.
 Your score is determined by: